coderkarthiko/dl2/README.md

 ## Convolutions1.ipynb and Convolutions2.ipynb
 Simple CNN implementations.
 No ML libraries used - forward and backward pass using pure NumPy.
 Forward and backward pass of the implementation is a bit different from usual CNN implementation.
 It achieved a mere 90% accuracy on MNIST and it took about an hour to train.

+## CNNdl2.ipynb
+CNN implementation using dl2 to train an MNIST classifier